huggingface/diffusers/docs/source/en/using-diffusers/conditional_image_generation.md

 [[open-in-colab]]

+When you think of diffusion models, text-to-image is usually one of the first things that come to mind.
 Text-to-image generates an image from a text description (for example, "Astronaut in a jungle, cold color palette, muted colors, detailed, 8k") which is also known as a *prompt*.

 From a very high-level, a latent diffusion model takes a prompt and some random initial noise, and iteratively removes the noise to construct an image.
-The *denoising* process is guided by the prompt.
-Once the denoising process ends after a predetermined number of timesteps, the latent image representation is decoded into an image.
+The *denoising* process is guided by the prompt, and once the denoising process ends after a predetermined number of timesteps, the latent image representation is decoded into an image.

 <Tip>

-Read the [How does Stable Diffusion work?](https://huggingface.co/blog/stable_diffusion#how-does-stable-diffusion-work) blog post to learn more details about how the model works.
+Read the [How does Stable Diffusion work?](https://huggingface.co/blog/stable_diffusion#how-does-stable-diffusion-work) blog post to learn more about how a latent diffusion model works.

 </Tip>

-You can do this in 🤗 Diffusers in just two steps:
+You can do this in 🤗 Diffusers in two steps:

 1. Load a checkpoint into the [`AutoPipelineForText2Image`] class, which automatically detects the appropriate pipeline class to use based on the checkpoint: